One-Shot Broadcast Joint Source-Channel Coding with Codebook Diversity: Main Results

 \subsection{Second-Order Analysis}

-We state a second-order result on the achievable rate for the disjoint-codebook setup in \cref{thm:oneshot_jscc} to clarify the role of codebook diversity with respect to the blocklength.
-Following \cite[Prop.~5]{li2021}, assume an iid source sequence $W^m$, separable distortion measure $d(w^m, \hat{z}^m) = \sum_{i=1}^{m} d(w_i, \hat{z}_i) / m$ and $n$ uses of the channel $P_{Y \mid X}$.
+We state a second-order result on the achievable rate for the disjoint-codebook setup without side information in \cref{thm:oneshot_jscc}.
+Following \cite[Prop.~5]{li2021}, assume an iid source sequence $W^m$, distortion measure $d(w^m, \hat{z}^m) = \sum_{i=1}^{m} d(w_i, \hat{z}_i) / m$ and $n$ uses of the channel $P_{Y \mid X}$.
 The rate-distortion function is

 and we assume $P_{Z \mid W}$ attains the optimal rate for distortion $D$.
 Let $P_Z$ be the marginal of $P_W P_{Z \mid W}$.
-The $D$-tilted information \cite{kostina2012} is then defined as $\jmath_W(w, D) = -{\log}\E_{Z \sim P_Z}[2^{-R'(D - d(w, Z))}]$.
-The following theorem relies on \cite[Lem.~2]{kostina2012} concerning the second-order rates of lossy source coding, which in turn imposes additional technical conditions on the quantities just introduced; we assume in what follows that all these are satisfied.
+The $D$-tilted information \cite{kostina2012} is then defined as $\jmath_W(w, D) = -{\log}\E_{Z \sim P_Z}[2^{-(D - d(w, Z)) R'(D)}]$.
+The following theorem relies on \cite[Lem.~2]{kostina2012} concerning the second-order rates of lossy source coding, which in turn imposes additional technical conditions on the quantities just introduced.
+These conditions are detailed in \ifpreprint \cref{sec:dispersion_proof}; \else \cite[App.~D]{extendedversion}; \fi we assume in what follows that all are satisfied.